oat-sa/taohub-articles/forge/Administrator Guide/nginx.md

 ### Known issues

--   max upload filesize is not detected correctly from nginx client_max_body_size configuration
+-   max upload file size is not detected correctly from nginx client_max_body_size configuration

 Nginx and TAO 3.0
 -----------------